choria-io/go-choria/docs/content/adr/001/_index.md

 * User permissions and roles are tied to the identity of the certificate, very limited support for fine-grained roles
 * All JWT files are signed by x509 keys
 * Generally only RSA is supported
-* mTLS is used to create a private network - requiring a purpose specific CA or intermediate CA in practise
+* mTLS is used to create a private network - requiring a purpose specific CA or intermediate CA in practice
 * A local cache of certificates is used like a kind of safety check to catch credentials being re-issued
 * Any NATS client connecting to Choria broker requires a cert/key/ca and do full mTLS